meliosem/loglikelihood_detection/README.md

 # loglikelihood_detection

-The folder mechanism contains the basic LDP protocols
+The folder mechanism contains the corresponding LDP protocols